MiCA

 If your company provides services in the crypto sector, you may qualify as a CASP.
 One of the tokens you provide these services to must qualify as a crypto-asset, and the service you provide must qualify as one of the following:

-1. The custody and administration of crypto-assets on behalf of third parties;
+1. Providing custody and administration of crypto-assets on behalf of clients;

-2. The operation of a trading platform for crypto-assets;
+2. Operation of a trading platform for crypto-assets;

-5. The execution of orders for crypto-assets on behalf of third parties;
+5. Execution of orders for crypto-assets on behalf of clients;

 6. Placing of crypto-assets;

-8. The reception and transmission of order for crypto-assets on behalf of third parties;
+7. Reception and transmission of orders for crypto-assets on behalf of clients;

 If you qualify as a CASP, you must obtain a license from the regulator.
 This license is then valid for the entire EU.
 For this, your company must be a legal entity established in the EU.
 If your company wishes to offer these services in several Member States, the following information must be submitted to the local regulator: